hayvant/weatherconditions/README.md

 # Weather Conditions

-This website allows you to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+> Created a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
 Planning a vacation?
 Retrieve weather data for various different cities to plan accordingly.
 View `localStorage` to store any persistent data.
 -------------------------------------------------------------------------------------------------------------

 ## This website allows you to: